aliasgar1978/nettoolkit/docs/u_doc/j2config/j2_step2_customize.rst

 Refer below on how to fork them in.

-* module import should declare pure methods only. and should be imported as full module
+* Functions import should be done via full module(s) import.
-* Classes should be imported explicitely from diverse modules.
+* Classes can be imported from diverse modules as individual entity.

 .. code-block:: python